DudeWhoCode/kulay/README.md

     batch = 1000
 ```
 path   - Location where the files has to be created
-rotate - If rotate flag is enabled, kulay will create a new file if the lines crosses the count in `batch` field
+rotate - If rotate flag is enabled, kulay will create a new file everytime line count reaches number specified in `batch`
 batch  - The line count for a single file if rotate=true

 # Built with